chuanqisun/htmaa-2025/src/posts/final-project/index.md

 With this design update, it became clear that the main unit is essentially a "dumb" device that encodes the TRRS socket and displays which AI agent is speaker and doesn't care about audio processing at all.

 I have also gained insights how the physical contraints for the housing.
 The hand unit needs to mainly account for battery and speaker size.
-The PCB size and shape can be more flexible.
+The PCB size and shape could be more flexible.
 The main unit needs to account for the 4 TRRS jacks.

 Here are new and remaining questions which I plan to resolve by going to TAs as well as attending future lectures.